grammofy/whattime/README.md

 info.is_monday
 # ...

 # There will only be properties available concerning the day time info when using day_time_info():
 info = day_time_info(now)
 info.is_afternoon
 info.is_evening
 # ...

+# There will only be properties available concerning the season info when using season_info():
+info = season_info(now, Hemisphere.SOUTHERN)
+info.is_spring
+info.is_summer
+# ...
 ```